mckennapsean/dissertation/content/06-worksheet.md

 ![
   Design activity worksheet example.
-  We showed how to use the design worksheets with linked sketches, summarizing our design process to create the BubbleNet dashboard [@mckenna2016].
+  We showed students how to use the design worksheets with linked sketches, summarizing our design process to create the BubbleNet dashboard [@mckenna2016].
 This real-world project showcases how to utilize the worksheets and highlights how to capture a complex, iterative design process.
   A detailed copy of each example worksheet and associated sketches is included online with the worksheet materials.
 ](figures/worksheets/worksheet-example.jpg){#fig:worksheet-example width="100%"}